TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-02-cluster-more-interactive-than-book-deeper-than-post.md

 id: 119
 title: "Cluster: More Interactive than a Book, Deeper than a Post"
 perex: |
+    I started this 2-part series by [Don't Read Books](/blog/2018/06/28/dont-read-books).
+What should we do instead?
+    <br><br>
     There is no silver bullet, but I have few proposals that anyone sharing knowledge in text form can do to rise quality of the content better and make readers get more out of it in the long-term.
     <br>
-    It will not earn as much money as "bestselling" books, but if you value education more than money, keep on reading.
+    It will not earn as much money as "bestselling" books, but if you value education more than money like me, keep on reading.
-tweet: "New Post on my Blog: ... #education #books #reading #ai"
+tweet: "New Post on my Blog: Cluster: More Interactive than a Book, Deeper than a Post #education #books #reading #ai"
 related_items: [118]
 ---